 Telephone: 01228 403600 Option 2, or visit their website:

 If a certificate is being issued from the APHA this is likely to be signed by a vet (commonly for meat and dairy products), although fishery products and certain composite products may be certified by a local authority EHO.

 The APHA may also inform you there is an EHC template in place; depending on where the food is being exported to this may require you to complete and submit an application form to the APHA or where appropriate to contact East Riding Council who can source and issue this.
 When submitting an application form to the APHA, East Riding Council should also be contacted to inform them of the planned export.

 In some cases, there will not be an EHC template, where this occurs the council can assist with the production of a none-template EHC.

 In all cases, the council advises the relevant countries embassy or consulate, food authority, as well as the importer, be liaised with by the food manufacturers/exporters to find out about any import conditions and if the certificate meets the stipulated requirements.

 The typical information required for the application which will be displayed on the certificate is as follows:

 - Approval number

 It must be noted, however, that it is the exporter's responsibility to ensure that the destination country's requirements are met.

-Once the applicable certificate has been arranged, East Riding Council will then contact the business to arrange a suitable time and date to view the consignment in order to undertake relevant checks and view any associated documents such as HACCP monitoring records and laboratory test reports, etc. Once this has been completed, the certificate will be issued.
+Once the applicable certificate has been arranged, East Riding of Yorkshire Council will then contact the business to arrange a suitable time and date to view the consignment in order to undertake relevant checks and view any associated documents such as HACCP monitoring records and laboratory test reports, etcetera.
+Once this has been completed, the certificate will be issued.